python/cpython/Doc/c-api/arg.rst

 ``b`` (:class:`int`) [unsigned char]
-   Convert a nonnegative Python integer to an unsigned tiny int, stored in a C :ctype:`unsigned char`.
+   Convert a nonnegative Python integer to an unsigned tiny int, stored in a C :c:type:`unsigned char`.

 ``B`` (:class:`int`) [unsigned char]
-   Convert a Python integer to a tiny int without overflow checking, stored in a C :ctype:`unsigned char`.
+   Convert a Python integer to a tiny int without overflow checking, stored in a C :c:type:`unsigned char`.

 ``h`` (:class:`int`) [short int]
-   Convert a Python integer to a C :ctype:`short int`.
+   Convert a Python integer to a C :c:type:`short int`.

 ``H`` (:class:`int`) [unsigned short int]
-   Convert a Python integer to a C :ctype:`unsigned short int`, without overflow checking.
+   Convert a Python integer to a C :c:type:`unsigned short int`, without overflow checking.

 ``i`` (:class:`int`) [int]
-   Convert a Python integer to a plain C :ctype:`int`.
+   Convert a Python integer to a plain C :c:type:`int`.

 ``I`` (:class:`int`) [unsigned int]
-   Convert a Python integer to a C :ctype:`unsigned int`, without overflow checking.
+   Convert a Python integer to a C :c:type:`unsigned int`, without overflow checking.

 ``l`` (:class:`int`) [long int]
-   Convert a Python integer to a C :ctype:`long int`.
+   Convert a Python integer to a C :c:type:`long int`.

 ``k`` (:class:`int`) [unsigned long]
-   Convert a Python integer to a C :ctype:`unsigned long` without overflow checking.
+   Convert a Python integer to a C :c:type:`unsigned long` without overflow checking.

 ``L`` (:class:`int`) [PY_LONG_LONG]
-   Convert a Python integer to a C :ctype:`long long`.
-This format is only available on platforms that support :ctype:`long long` (or :ctype:`_int64` on Windows).
+   Convert a Python integer to a C :c:type:`long long`.
+This format is only available on platforms that support :c:type:`long long` (or :c:type:`_int64` on Windows).

 ``K`` (:class:`int`) [unsigned PY_LONG_LONG]
-   Convert a Python integer to a C :ctype:`unsigned long long` without overflow checking.
-This format is only available on platforms that support :ctype:`unsigned long long` (or :ctype:`unsigned _int64` on Windows).
+   Convert a Python integer to a C :c:type:`unsigned long long` without overflow checking.
+This format is only available on platforms that support :c:type:`unsigned long long` (or :c:type:`unsigned _int64` on Windows).

 ``n`` (:class:`int`) [Py_ssize_t]
-   Convert a Python integer to a C :ctype:`Py_ssize_t`.
+   Convert a Python integer to a C :c:type:`Py_ssize_t`.

 ``c`` (:class:`bytes` of length 1) [char]
-   Convert a Python byte, represented as a :class:`bytes` object of length 1, to a C :ctype:`char`.
+   Convert a Python byte, represented as a :class:`bytes` object of length 1, to a C :c:type:`char`.

 ``C`` (:class:`str` of length 1) [int]
-   Convert a Python character, represented as a :class:`str` object of length 1, to a C :ctype:`int`.
+   Convert a Python character, represented as a :class:`str` object of length 1, to a C :c:type:`int`.

 ``f`` (:class:`float`) [float]
-   Convert a Python floating point number to a C :ctype:`float`.
+   Convert a Python floating point number to a C :c:type:`float`.

 ``d`` (:class:`float`) [double]
-   Convert a Python floating point number to a C :ctype:`double`.
+   Convert a Python floating point number to a C :c:type:`double`.

 ``D`` (:class:`complex`) [Py_complex]
-   Convert a Python complex number to a C :ctype:`Py_complex` structure.
+   Convert a Python complex number to a C :c:type:`Py_complex` structure.

 Other objects
 -------------